mgdelacroix/classifyThoseSongs/README.md

 # classifyThoseSongs

-Play your song directory and classify each song afterwards.
+Play your songs directory and classify each song afterwards.

 ## Usage